Simon Charlton: International career

 In May 2012, Charlton appeared for and captained the Sealand national football team in a match against the Chagos Islands.
 The match was held at the grounds of Godalming Town.

-Coaching and management career
+Coaching and managerial career

 Charlton became manager of Eastern Counties League club Mildenhall Town in April 2009.
 He made his debut for Mildenhall Town as a substitute in a 0–0 draw with Haverhill Rovers.
 He left his post in June 2010 due to "unforeseen circumstances and opportunities."

 As of September 2011, he works as a Football Coach for the Global Soccer Network, an organisation which looks after the interests of several UK-based African players and many new talents within the game.

 Personal life

 Charlton is a summariser of Bolton Wanderers games for BBC Radio Manchester.